 Specialties represented at the health fair include: internal/general/family medicine/pediatrics; pathology; neurology/neuro-intervention/strokes; pulmonary (sleep); cardiology (heart); allergy/rheumatology; nephrology (kidney diseases); gastroenterology nutrition/dietary; orthopedics (joint, back pain); pain evaluation and management; psychiatry/psychology; and hematology/oncology.

-The providers will be administering free flu shots to the first 120 participants.
-Basic blood tests (cholesterol and glucose), EKGs, echocardiograms and bone densitometry also will be available.
-Bill Miller, massage therapist, will offer free chair massages.
+The providers will be administering free flu shots to the first 200 participants.
+Basic blood tests (cholesterol and glucose), EKGs and cardiology consults, also will be available.

-Sponsors of the health fair include Providence Medical Center, Walgreen’s, Target, Starbucks, Cameron Regional Hospital, Tara Kuhn Photography, Gentiva Hospice and Heart to Heart International.
-Burmese interpretation will be available courtesy of Joanne Sauter.
+Sponsors of the health fair include Providence Medical Center, Walmart, Walgreen’s, Target, Starbucks, Cameron Regional Hospital and Panera Bread.
+Burmese, Nepali and Spanish interpretation will be available.